thombauer/thombauer.github.io/_posts/2020-07-07-combine-tableau-google-spreadsheets-and-python.md

 We start with our 'df_day' that stores the steps I made and copy it to 'df_gold' (the name from analytics vidhya).
 The date field is gathered from the index, date has to be a string to be pickled to JSON.

 In the next code snippet don't forget to change the name of 'credentials.json'.
 This is the configuration JSON you hopefully downloaded from Google and saved in the same folder as your final Python script.
+Otherwise please walk through the instructions in [MEDIUM](https://medium.com/analytics-vidhya/how-to-read-and-write-data-to-google-spreadsheet-using-python-ebf54d51a72c).
 ```python

 #change the range if needed